Markets

 Fact checked by Rania Gule

 The strongest currency in Europe is not always the most widely used.
-While the euro circulates in over 20 countries, other European currencies lead in value, stability, and safe-haven status in global markets.
+For example, while the euro circulates in 20 countries across the Eurozone, other European currencies rank higher in value, stability, and safe-haven appeal in global markets.

-A currency’s strength is typically defined by its exchange rate against the US dollar or euro.
-Yet factors like economic stability, monetary policy, and international demand also play a decisive role.
+A currency’s strength is usually defined by its exchange rate against the U.S. dollar or euro, but factors like economic stability, central bank policy, and international demand also play a decisive role.

 The Swiss Franc (CHF), British Pound (GBP), and Euro (EUR) top the list of strongest currencies in Europe by value in 2025.